-The DOT Office of Inspector General's (OIG) conducted their FY 2021 audit on the STB information security program and practices, as required by Federal Information Security Modernization Act.
-Based on the audit report results, the OIG identified twenty-seven (27) new recommendations for remediation in FY 2021.
-The two (2) FY 2018, as well as the six (6) FY 2020 FISMA audit recommendations have been addressed and closed.
-The Board's FISMA security level remained "Defined," in most domains, with two additional FISMA function moving from "Ad Hoc" to "Defined," and one function moving from "Ad Hoc" to "Consistently Implemented".
+The DOT Office of Inspector General's (OIG) conducted their FY 2022 audit on the STB information security program and practices, as required by Federal Information Security Modernization Act.
+Based on the audit report results, the OIG did not identify any new recommendations for remediation in FY 2022.
+The Board's FISMA security level improved to "Consistently Implemented," in most domains, with four FISMA functions moving from "Defined" to "Consistently Improved".